- Modern supply chain management driven by Artificial Intelligence: Understanding data analytics in supply chain

 3. Increased fleet efficiency

 Increased fleet efficiency is another use of AI in the supply chain that has made several organizations implement the use of this technology.
 The essential role of AI in supply chain management is on-time product delivery.
 The advanced AI-based GPS tools enable better navigation and optimization of the route for fleeting and transportation.
 These tools access the most effective route for product delivery by processing the driver, vehicle, and customer data through machine learning.
 Simultaneously, AI and machine learning in the supply chain will help you save both time and money for future shipments.

 4. Competitive edge

 You may also leverage the AI’s sensory competencies to reshape your product portfolio and capital expenditure.
-This is currently the preferable application of artificial intelligence in supply chain management.
+This is currently the preferable application of AI in supply chain management.

 5. Simplified inventory management

 Let’s not forget that well-organized inventory management is the foundation of the supply chain business.
 The analytics-based machine vision software can minimize the standard manual input and create accurate forecasts.
-The AI systems also interpret real-time machinery data that continuously monitors the inventory and stock in the warehouses.
+The AI in supply chain management system also interprets real-time machinery data that continuously monitors the inventory and stock in the warehouses.

 6. Access to future insights

-The above benefits prove nothing but the ever-expanding scope of AI and analytics in the supply chain and logistics.
-Your decision to invest in AI-based supply chain analytics solutions will be more simplified once you check out the use cases of these technologies in your business.
+The above benefits can help you understand the ever-expanding scope of AI in logistics and supply chain.
+Your decision to invest in AI in supply chain analytics solutions will be easy once you check out the use cases of these technologies in your business.

 Top five AI and analytics-enabled use cases to control supply chain disruption

 It’s time for modern supply chain enterprises to empower their business with reliable and automated data visual analytics platforms.
-You can follow the below-discussed practices on AI and analytics to minimize the supply chain disruption and make the most out of your business.
+You can refer these AI use cases in supply chain to minimize the supply chain disruption and make the most out of your business.

 1. Demand forecasting in warehouse supply and demand management

 Machine learning is leveraged to identify influential factors in supply chain and transportation data with algorithms and constraint-based modeling.
 Constraint-based modeling is a mathematical approach where a maximum and minimum range of product limits constrain the possibility of each business decision.

-This data-rich modeling method is by far the best use case of data science for supply chain forecasts that empowers warehouse employees to make more informed decisions on inventory stocking.
+This data-rich modeling method is by far the best use case of data science and AI for supply chain forecasts that empower warehouse employees to make more informed decisions on inventory stocking.
 Another approach is big data predictive analysis that offers a deep level of insights to self-improve forecasting loops.

-2. Machine learning and AI for the longevity of transportation and logistics
+2. AI and machine learning in the supply chain for the longevity of transportation and logistics

 IoT device data is generated from in-transit supply chain vehicles to deliver real-time insights on the longevity of the transport vehicles.
 The machine learning systems integrated into the vehicles make maintenance recommendations and failure predictions based on past data.
 This will allow you to take fleeting vehicles out of the chain before the performance issue causes any kind of delay in the deliveries.
 Not to forget, AI in logistics and supply chain helps reduce the downtime that can save significant mechanical failures.

 3. AI in adding portability to supply chain loading process